 - 3 teaspoons Red Wine Vinegar

-In a large pot with tight fitting lid, pour enough Olive Oil to fill bottom of pan (about 1/4 inch deep).
+In a large pot with tight-fitting lid, pour enough Olive Oil to fill the bottom of the pan (about 1/4 inch deep).
 Season the beef with salt and pepper.
 Then add to pan to saute (about 8 minutes for each batch).
 Once the meat is well-browned, remove from pan and drain on paper towel to remove oil.
 Repeat with remaining beef.
 Discard the oil and wipe out the pan.